sahar119/UX-Portfolio/Case Study 1/doom.md

 Some of the participants gave some valuable feedback.
 One participant stated that to prevent more content from being consumed, there should be a limited number of comic suggestions.
 The other participant's feedback was that it would be efficient if a customization interface existed for users to customize nudges on the App.
 ##### “Putting several cartoons in the app for users to view would keep them on their phone for just as long and provide more content to consume.”
 ##### “There should be customization by the user that allows for customized nudges.”
+## Third Iteration
+The third iteration aimed to finalize the prototype in the format of a nudging app for iPhone mobile phones.
+The App was named Unhooked, and an icon was designed for that.
+To use this App, the user should create an automation in Shortcuts.
+Shortcuts is a default installed feature on Apple mobile phones that allows users to create macros for specific tasks on their phones.
+### UX design
+In this iteration, some improvements were made based on feedback comments from the second iteration and some users` identified needs from the user research section, such as setting a time-limit app and a downtime schedule.
+### Technical implementation
+A report creator was developed with Python for the App.
+The primary purpose for creating this feature was to provide a report that included Total Opening Attempts, Average Time Spent on the App (Twitter), Preventions, and Time Saved.
+This report is accesseble in the Setting of App.
+This code calculates the total attempts that the user makes to open a social media site, the average time spent on it, the prevention times by the intervention app, and the total time saved as a result of not opening the social media (App).
+Time saved is calculated based on the following formula:
+#### Time saved = The numbers of Prevention * Mean spend time (on a social media App)